Alfresco/acs-deployment/docs/helm/storage.md

 This documents aims at providing guidance in setting up different kinds of data persistence.

-## Different possible storage options:
+## Available storage options

 There mainly 2 different options when setting up persistence in kubernetes:

 * Static provisioning
 * Dynamic provisioning

 The charts Alfresco provides leverage a common mechanism to configure both options.
 This mechanism can be reused by different charts or sub-charts in the same way.